Man charged in cross burning near black residents’ home

 JACKSON, Miss.
-(AP) - A man faces federal charges in a 2017 cross burning outside the home of African American residents in a small Mississippi town.
+(AP) - A white man faces federal charges in a 2017 cross burning outside the home of African American residents in a small Mississippi town.

 Court documents show Graham Williamson is charged with intimidating and interfering with fair housing and conspiring to use fire or explosives to commit a felony.